puppeteer/puppeteer/docs/guides/evaluate-javascript.md

 console.log(body instanceof ElementHandle); // true
 ```

-The returned object is either a `JSHandle` or a `ElementHandle`. `ElementHandle` extends `JSONHandle` and it is only created for DOM elements.
+The returned object is either a `JSHandle` or a `ElementHandle`. `ElementHandle` extends `JSHandle` and it is only created for DOM elements.

 See the [API documentation](https://pptr.dev/api) for more details about what methods are available for handles.